 Kume Island is a jewel of white sand beaches, mountains and pristine streams, surrounded by coral reefs teeming with tropical fish.
 Swim with sea turtles, dive to see manta rays and hike to castle ruins.
 A leisurely boat ride or a 35-minute flight from Naha, Kume Island delights with its natural beauty and laid-back lifestyle.

-- Spend a day on the pure white sands of Hatenohama, a seven kilometer-long sandbar, accessible by boat through tours organized by local tour operators
+- Spend a day on the pure white sands of Hatenohama, a 7-kilometer-long sandbar, accessible by boat through tours organized by local tour operators

 - Taste the local awamori, a distilled rice alcohol, and tour a distillery

 - Take a leisurely horseback ride along the beach

 Kume Island is around 100 kilometers west of the main island of Okinawa, just a boat ride or a short flight away from Naha.
 At 48 kilometers in circumference and covering 5,900 hectares, Kume Island is compact but rich in biodiversity, with Ramsar-registered wetlands and rare, endemic animal species.

 You will be spoiled for choice when it comes to the beaches of Kume Island.
 Hatenohama Beach is a long sandbar, famed for its white sand, and only accessible by boat.
 Enjoy snorkeling, or take a dive tour to see manta rays on the reef off of the beach.